AdnanHodzic/displaylink-debian/README.md

 # displaylink-debian
-DisplayLink driver installer for Debian GNU/Linux and Ubuntu.
+DisplayLink driver installer for Debian GNU/Linux, Ubuntu and Elementary OS.

 #### Problem
 [DisplayLink](http://www.displaylink.com/) releases its drivers only for Ubuntu 14.04, and latest kernel version they support is 3.19.